You are here

 If a student believes that an error was made in the assignment of a grade, he or she should engage in Level 1 of the grade appeal process: speaking with the instructor of the course within 30 days following the posting of the grade.
 An email message or note requesting an appointment and explaining the problem will give the faculty member an opportunity to gather the appropriate course materials, papers, exams or other submissions so that the ensuing conversation can be meaningful.
 As a result of this conversation, a faculty member may correct an error and change the grade.
 If the problem is not resolved between the student and faculty member, the student may then elevate the communication to include the department’s academic director, which constitutes Level 2 of the grade appeal process.

 If, after Levels 1 and 2 of the grade appeal process, the issue remains unresolved, the student may initiate a formal grade appeal by completing and submitting a Level 3 Grade Appeal Form (pdf) to firstname.lastname@example.org.
 This written Level 3 appeal must be received within 30 days of the student’s attempt to resolve the issue with the instructor and the academic director, and will initiate a process by which the director of student services will work to resolve the issue with the student, the faculty member, and the academic director.
 The student will receive the details of the Level 3 resolution in writing within 10 business days from the director of student services.
-If the student feels that the resolution is unsatisfactory, (s)he may initiate a Level 4 Grade Appeal (pdf) within 30 days of the receipt of the Level 3 Resolution Letter.
-The Level 4 decision by the Academic Appeals Committee is final.
+If the student feels that the resolution is unsatisfactory, (s)he may initiate an Appeal to the Academic Standing Committee (pdf) within 30 days of the receipt of the Level 3 Resolution Letter.
+The Level 4 Grade Appeal will be heard at the next scheduled meeting of the Academic Standing Committee, and the decision of the Academic Standing Committee is final.

 Please submit all grade appeal inquiries to email@example.com.